 See Picasso in front of cameras in art films, film and sound archives, reports, and documentaries in all kinds of settings: with his family, creating art in his studio, frolicking on the Mediterranean coast, and relaxing with films.
 Especially cool: all these images are juxtoposed with his art from the museum's collection.

-Dates: Through February 12, 2023; Tickets: 14€.
-Use a Paris Museum Pass for both museums, choose a Picasso Museum ticket only, or get a combined ticket for both museums; all ticket types also include permanent collections
+Dates: ; Tickets: 14€.
+Use a Paris Museum Pass for both museums, choose a Picasso Museum ticket (with an optional Seine River cruise), or get a combined ticket for both museums; all ticket types also include permanent collections

 Location: 5 Rue de Thorigny, Paris 3; Metro: Saint-Paul or Filles du Calvaire